-Prerequisite: ANAT 41 and RT 11
+3.0 hours lecture Prerequisite: ANAT 41 and RT 11

 An intro to the study of disease as it relates to radiologic technology.
 Includes causes, signs, symptoms and radiolographic demonstration of common human diseases.
 Acquaints the student with various pathologic conditions and their impact on the radiographic process.
-Transfer Status: Transferable to CSU, see counselor for limitations.